Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Numerical Results

 We assume that $K=100$ \acp{ue} are randomly deployed according to a uniform distribution within the cell area, to be served in downlink by the \ac{gnb}, assisted by an \ac{irs} at coordinates $(75, 100)$~m.
 The \ac{gnb} is equipped with a \ac{upa} with $8$H$\times8$V antennas (i.e., $N_{\rm g}=64$), and the \acp{ue} with \acp{ula} of $2$H$\times1$V antennas (i.e., $N_{\rm U} = 2$).
 For the \ac{irs}, if not otherwise specified, we adopt a $40$H$\times80$V reflective panel ($N_{\rm I}= 3200$).

-\emph{Channel.} The system operates at a carrier frequency of $28$~GHz (that is in the lower part of the \ac{mmwave} bands), the transmission power at the \ac{gnb} is set to $33$~dBm, and the noise power spectral density at the receivers is $-174$~dBm/Hz.
-Finally, the total system bandwidth is $100$~MHz.
+\emph{Channel and Frame Structure.} The system operates at a carrier frequency of $28$~GHz (that is in the lower part of the \ac{mmwave} bands), the transmission power at the \ac{gnb} is set to $33$~dBm, the noise power spectral density at the receivers is $-174$~dBm/Hz, and the total system bandwidth is $100$~MHz.
+We consider the fourth numerology of the \ac{nr} frame structure \cite{3gpp.38.211}, wherein each $10$~ms frame is split into $160$ slots.
+With this assumption, as already pointed out in Section~\ref{sec:system_model}, channels can be considered constant over the entire frame duration.
 We consider the \ac{3gpp} TR~38.901 spatial channel model~\cite{3gpp.38.901}, which supports a wide range of frequencies, from $0.5$ to $100$ GHz (and including therefore our carrier frequency of $28$~GHz), and can be integrated with realistic beamforming models.
 As such, channel matrices, and multipath fading, are computed based on the superposition of $N$ different clusters, each of which consists of $M$ rays that arrive (depart) to (from) the antenna arrays with specific angles and powers.
 Based on~\cite{3gpp.38.901}, and using the simplifications proposed in~\cite{zugno20implementation}, the generic entry $[\bm{A}]_{pq}$ of the channel matrix can then be computed as: